Tocomar: Eruptive history

 Between 1,150,000 ± 300,000 and 550,000 ± 100,000, the "Tocomar ignimbrite" was emplaced in the area.
 It consists of several different units of pyroclastic material, which cover a surface of about 50 km2.
 It is likely that geothermal activity was occurring at Tocomar prior to the emplacement of these ignimbrites; geothermally altered material was ejected during the eruptions.

 The eruption process has been reconstructed with the aid of the volcanic deposits.
 A first eruptive episode was phreatomagmatic and generated a low eruption column which in turn gave rise to pyroclastic flows and pyroclastic surges, which were heavily influenced by the topography as they propagated and then came to rest, giving rise to several geological units which are each 5–10 m thick.
 These units include a lithic unit formed by pre-existent country rock which overlies other units and is sometimes embedded into them as lens-like forms, and a pumice fall deposit that has undergone hydrothermal alteration and fluvial erosion in part.
 At least three lapilli tuff units are present, the thickest of which has a massive structure and reaches a thickness of 3.5 m.
 An obsidian containing facies is found inside of one vent of the volcano.
 In addition to these three primary lapilli tuff units, a secondary unit is exposed in some parts of the volcano and was emplaced during a later stage of volcanic activity.
 The secondary unit is about 3–15 m thick and consists of blocks embedded within a matrix formed by lapilli.
 This second eruption was phreatic and took place a while after the first one; it was probably caused by the interaction of rhyolitic magma with the old geothermal system, and triggered by movement along the local faults.

+Travertine deposition took place during the Holocene and Pleistocene when the climate was wetter, in particular between 161,000 and 126,000 years ago.
+Some volcanic and neotectonic activity took place at the same time.
 Gravimetric anomalies, the presence of magmatic water in the springs and their high temperatures of about 80 C indicate that a magma chamber still exists beneath Tocomar.